P-adic L-functions for GL(3): Introduction

-It remains to prove (II), the compatibility between the $a+1$ measures $\{{}_c \Xi^{[j]}\}_{j=0}^a$.
+It remains to prove (\ref{introsketch2}), the compatibility between the $a+1$ measures $\{\Xi^{[j]}\}_{j=0}^a$.
 This involves $p$-adically interpolating the branching law \eqref{eq:branching} as $j$ varies.
 Again we exploit the connection to spherical varieties: our set-up puts us in the framework of \cite{spherical_II}, which we apply to prove

-i.e.\ the ${}_c \Xi^{[j]}$ are Tate twists of each other.
-Thus the measure ${}_c L_p(\tilde\Pi) \defeq {}_c\Xi^{[0]}$ on $\Zp^\times$ satisfies
+i.e.\ the $ \Xi^{[j]}$ are Tate twists of each other.
+Thus the measure $\Xi^{[0]}$ on $\Zp^\times$ satisfies

-where the term $(*)$ is a product of a global period, certain local zeta integrals, and a `correction' factor for the smoothing integer $c$.
-We can normalise away this correction term, leaving a measure $L_p(\tilde\Pi)$ on $\Zp^\times$ that is independent of $c$.
-Away from infinity, for a good choice of $\varphi$, these local zeta factors are explicitly computed in \cref{sec:local zeta integrals}, and shown to compute the correct interpolation factors.
+where the term $(*)$ is a product of a global period and certain local zeta integrals.
+Away from infinity, for a good choice of test data, these local zeta factors are explicitly computed in \cref{sec:local zeta integrals}, and shown to compute the correct interpolation factors.
+We define $L_p^-(\Pi)$ by precomposing $\Xi^{[0]}$ with the involution $\chi \mapsto \chi^{-1}$ on characters of $\Zp^\times$.

 This leaves the local zeta integral at $\infty$.
-By definition, for each $j$ this Rankin--Selberg integral is the inexplicit factor $\widetilde{e}_\infty(\Pi,-j)$ from \cite{Mah00}, which is non-zero by \cite{KS13,Sun17}.
-In particular, $L_p(\tilde\Pi)$ satisfies \eqref{eq:interpolation intro} up to replacing $e_\infty(\Pi,-j)$ with $\widetilde{e}_\infty(\Pi,-j)$.
+By definition, for each $j$ this Rankin--Selberg integral is the inexplicit factor $\widetilde{e}_\infty(\Pi_\infty \times \eta_\infty, -j)$ from \cite{Mah00}, which is non-zero by \cite{KS13,Sun17}.
+In particular, $L_p^-(\Pi)$ satisfies \eqref{eq:interpolation intro} up to replacing $e_\infty(\Pi_\infty \times \eta_\infty,-j)$ with $\widetilde{e}_\infty(\Pi_\infty \times \eta_\infty, -j)$.